 World Class Crowned Medicine Buddha Statue

 Our Medicine Buddha statue is widely believed to represent the healing attribute of Shakyamuni Buddha.
-Additionally, in Far East Mahayana Buddhist beliefs he is one of the three prominent Buddhas.
-The three prominent Buddhas being Medicine Buddha, Shakyamuni and Amitabha.
+Additionally, in Far East Mahayana Buddhist beliefs he is one of the three prominent Buddhas alongside of Amitabha and Shakyamuni Buddha.
 Also, Medicine Buddha is believed to have his own eastern Pure Land called Lapis Jewel Land.
 He is known as the “King of the Medicine Master and the Lapis Lazuli (deep blue) Light”.

 The 12 vows of the Medicine Buddha are found in the Medicine Buddha Sutra.